Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Sage Hill Capital

-Sage Hill Capital has two advisors, the fewest of any firm on this list.
-It has just shy of 80 clients, and it manages roughly $135 million in assets.
-Its clients include individuals, high-net-worth individuals and businesses.
+Sage Hill Capital has a very small team of advisors.
+It has fewer than 100 clients, including non-high-net-worth individuals, high-net-worth individuals and businesses.
 Sage Hill is a fee-only firm.

 The firm offers financial planning and consulting services to its clients, along with investment management.
 The firm advises clients on estate planning, tax planning and insurance matters.
 While there’s no minimum account size requirement here, the firm does prefer to work with clients that have at least $1 million in investable assets.